Working part-time after you retire

 - Social Security / Jobs and Benefits office (contacts section)

 Working as a volunteer can be extremely rewarding after you retire.
 It can also help you learn new skills that you may be able to use later for paid work.

 If you'd like to find out more about volunteering, there's a range of groups and services to help you.
 These cover everything from helping in schools to environmental work.

-If you reached the age at which you can start claiming your company pension scheme after 1 April 2006, you don't need to stop work in order to claim.
+If you reached the age at which you can start claiming your workplace pension scheme, you don't need to stop work in order to claim.
 You have a number of options, including taking some of the pension you've built up while continuing to work for the same employer.